 Hello friends!
-I hope you all had a wonderful Thanksgiving spent with family and friends.
 If you don’t know already, my name is Ally and I am the new owner here at For Goodness Sake.
 Valley Bennett, my dear friend, handed me the keys to the store a little over a month ago.
 Time really flies!
 I wanted to use this platform as a way to introduce myself, how I came to be the owner at FGS, and why this little store is really special.

 I was a customer first, of course.
 It was 2012, I was 20 years old, on a…sabbatical from college we’ll call it…working at a local pizza joint, and trying to figure things out.
 I would pop in to FGS before my shift for a kombucha when it was at its old location (now Crooked Run Brewery) and I remember feeling a sense of relief when I walked through the doors…maybe even a sense of magic.
 Shortly after FGS moved to its current location, I applied for a job!
 I remember my job interview with Valley…we met at the Purcellville Community Center and took a walk.
 We talked about the store, who we were, and why I wanted to work at For Goodness Sake.
 I think my answer was somewhere along the lines of “I’m really in to health and wellness!”.
 Though this answer was honest, the full truth is that I was desperately looking for something to bring light back in to my life.
 I was suffering from an eating disorder and depression, and to me, the store seemed like a solution.
 In reality it wasn’t, BUT my job at FGS put me on the path to my recovery.
 I learned all about natural healing, why gut health is important, why organic dairy is better than conventional, why fat is actually GOOD for you, and so much more.
 What I didn’t realize at the time was that the greatest gift I was receiving wasn’t knowledge of our products.
 The real gift was the life-long friendships I’ve made with the people I worked with who continue to shape my life today.
 This was that light I was looking for.